SPHERA SCOPE 3 WEBINAR SUMMER SERIES

 Scope 3 is inherently challenging; there is no single, exact blueprint, and organizations must continually make decisions that balance feasibility, accuracy, compliance and scalability.

-Across this three-part webinar series, Sphera’s experts will provide an actionable roadmap that helps advance your scope 3 strategy.
+Across this four-part webinar series, Sphera’s experts will provide an actionable roadmap that helps advance your scope 3 strategy.
 You’ll learn how to go from preparing for your first scope 3 inventory – evaluating the materiality of categories, identifying data availability, and selecting appropriate emission factor sources and methodologies – to iteratively improving accuracy over time, resulting in an inventory that’s truly representative of your operations and can effectively inform decarbonization planning and meet reporting requirements.

 The scope 3 Summer Series will cover: